 Check out the pricing page for more information about the costs of running a Lightsail server.

 Lightsail supports Linux and Windows-based virtual servers.
-For this setup, I create a Linux VPS and choose the cheapest plan, which costs $5 per month (as of October 2025).
-This plan includes 2 virtual CPUs, 0.5 GB of RAM, 20 GB SSD storage, and 1 TB of data transfer per month, which is enough for running a WireGuard VPN server for personal use.
+For this setup, create a Linux VPS.
+For a simple personal WireGuard server, the smallest Linux bundle with a public IPv4 address is usually sufficient.
+At the time of writing, that plan costs $5 per month and includes 2 virtual CPUs, 0.5 GB of RAM, 20 GB SSD storage, and 1 TB of data transfer per month.

 If you want to follow this tutorial, you need an Amazon AWS account.
 To sign up, you can go to https://aws.amazon.com/ and click on the "Sign Up" button.